Stephanie-Dennehy/Stephanie-Dennehy/README.md

 Web Developer and Designer
 --------------------------

 I’m a career switcher diving into the world of frontend coding.
 I love taking designs and turning them into real code that people can interact with.
 Making things look great and work smoothly is what I’m all about!
 On a personal note, I play the clarinet and love performing and teaching in my community.
-Music is a big part of my life, and it keeps me inspired.
-I also enjoy reading books whenever I get a chance—they’re my escape and a source of new ideas.
+Music is a big part of my life, and it keeps me energized.
+I also enjoy reading books whenever I get a chance—they’re my escape and a source of inspiration.
 Feel free to check out my projects and reach out if you’d like to connect or collaborate! 🎶💻📚

 * 🌍  I'm based in Atlanta, GA
 * ✉️  You can contact me at [stephanie\_dennehy@icloud.com](mailto:stephanie_dennehy@icloud.com)